freshyseth/resume/README.md

 Architected and developed an MVP for an online Media Center.
 The MVP was to introduce a monthly donation-based premium content site serving videos to donors.

 #### 2014-2016: Hybrid Mobile App
-Approached by the CEO of a multi-million dollar corporation to assist in a million-dollar startup.
-Working with the stakeholders, I helped determine needs and priorities, vet the idea, set up trademarks, assisted in initial branding, found and engaged development, and properly architected a functioning and intelligent solution.
-I developed the application from idea to launch in both the Apple iOS and Google Play stores, managing a remote team including developers from Romania, India, Croatia, Costa Rica, and the US.
+I served as a technical consultant and product owner for a mobile app startup.
+Working with the stakeholders, I helped determine needs and priorities, vet the idea, set up trademarks, assisted in initial branding, found and engaged development, and properly architected a hybrid mobile app using Ionic and Cordova.
+I was responsible for all the technical aspects of the application from idea to launch in both the Apple iOS and Google Play stores, managing a fully remote team including developers from Romania, India, Croatia, Costa Rica, and the US.

 ## Certifications / Credentials
 #### Certified SAFe Agilist